How LinkedIn Can Help Grow Your Business

 LinkedIn Groups connect brands and individuals with a common interest, fostering a sense of community that allows anyone and everyone to contribute to productive conversations.
 These high-level qualities alone are what businesses are thriving on today: sharing valuable information, establishing expertise, making connections, and building a community around their brands.

 Over the last few years, LinkedIn has quietly rolled out a ton of engagement-driving features.
 Things like quick reactions and interactive polls make this platform a go-to destination for professional conversations and interactions.

 When it comes to developing your LinkedIn Company Page, paying attention to details ensures that people perceive your business as polished, professional, and trustworthy.
 Be sure to use your company’s voice to thoughtfully and strategically complete each piece of your profile.

 PRO TIP: For the safety and trust of members, you must have a personal profile that reflects your true first and last name to create a Page or help manage one.
 If you create a personal profile with the name of a business, association, or group, your account may be flagged as spam or abuse.

 This network is designed for you and your business.
 Maximize it.

-Once you’ve optimized your Company Page, it’s time to take the second step to building community: empowering your audience.
+Once you’ve optimized your Company Page, it’s time to take to work towards building your community: empowering your audience.
 And the best way to empower your audience is to give them a voice.
 Share news, tips, and other insightful information, and ask what they think about your perspective.
 Remember it’s okay to be challenged or proven wrong.

 Standing out among the crowd is challenging—and the stakes are high as a small business owner.
-Contact Sage Island to develop your strategy and find a voice that nurtures and grows a loyal network.
+Contact Sage Island today to develop your LinkedIn strategy and find a voice that nurtures and grows a loyal network.